For Head Start Staff

 Apply at or send resume to NRCA, 1093 East Main Street, Radford VA 24141; Fax 540-633-2585; e-mail: firstname.lastname@example.org.
 EOE/AA

-Application deadline: May 3, or until position filled.
+Application deadline: November 25, 10 AM or until positions filled.

 New River Community Action -- NRCA AmeriCorps